Error Amplification Limits ANN-to-SNN Conversion in Continuous Control: Related Works

 \subsection{SNNs for Reinforcement Learning}

 Early works on SNNs for RL primarily relied on biologically inspired local learning rules, particularly reward-modulated spike-timing-dependent plasticity (R-STDP) and its variants \cite{R-STDP,R-STDP_3factor,R-STDP_eligibity_trace,continuousAC,SVPG}.
 Later research introduced gradient-based optimization methods, such as spatio-temporal backpropagation (STBP) for deep spiking Q-networks \cite{STBP,DQN_BP1,DQN_BP2,BP_DQN_AC,sun2022solving} and e-prop for policy gradient methods \cite{learningd_deliema}.
-In continuous control, the hybrid actor-critic framework has been widely adopted, where a spiking actor network is co-trained with an ANN-based critic network \cite{xu2025care,SDDPG,popSAN,MDC_SAN,ILC_SAN,dynamic_threshold}.
-This approach has been further advanced with proxy-target mechanisms, allowing spiking actors to match or even surpass ANN policies \cite{xu2025proxy}.
+Qin et al. \citeyear{qin2025grsn} further introduces gated recurrent mechanisms and demonstrates strong performance on partially observable tasks.
+In continuous control, the hybrid actor-critic framework has been widely adopted, where a spiking actor network is co-trained with an ANN-based critic network \cite{xu2026proxy,xu2026care,SDDPG,popSAN,ILC_SAN,dynamic_threshold}.
+This approach has been further advanced with proxy-target mechanisms, allowing spiking actors to match or even surpass ANN policies \cite{xu2026proxy}.
+Additionally, recent studies have explored proper normalization to stabilize and improve SNNs in both discrete and continuous control \cite{xu2026care}.